iriusrisk/IriusRisk-Central/Integrations/ApiShell/README.md

     python3 main.py

-This will describe in detail how to call the program shell.
+This describes in greater detail how to call the program shell.
 Also see comments in the main.py file for an example of how to use it.

 ### TODO